kedarmhaswade/helloworld-with-my-son/README.md

 3. We also tried operators *=, /= and **=.
 He was quite excited.
 4. Now trying out some programs at the end of the chapter.
 5. We stopped after doing area and perimeter program at the end of chapter 3.

+# Day 3: Aug 19, 2014
+1. Writing the the program to convert celcius to farenheit.
+He wrote both C to F and F to C by asking user which conversion the user wants.
+2. Writing program to calculate travel time.
+We are done with chapter 3.